OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 It shows how to add features like **TWO** push-buttons, and take ownership of a screen (Nokia, SSD1306...)

-It comes with a class named `mux.MultiplexerWithTwoButtons`, that extends the `nmea.mux.GenericNMEAMultiplexer`.
+It comes with a class named `mux.MultiplexerWithOneButton`, that extends the `nmea.mux.GenericNMEAMultiplexer`.
 As a result, it's driven by the exact same `properties` file.

 To see how to interact with the buttons (to start and stop the logging for example, or